itkdaniel/angular-flask/services/jenkins/README.md

 Click on create new jobs to create a new freestyle project of any name.
 Under the General tab, you can mention the description for your project and specify the GitHub Project URL.

 In Source Code Management tab, click on Git and add the repository URL.
 Enter the credentials by selecting Add->Jenkins and specifying the username and password of your Git account.
-This step will copy the repository **angular-flask** from the specified GitHub URL into /var/jenkins_home/workspace thereby creating the workspace inside our python-test-calculator directory.
+This step will copy the repository **angular-flask** from the specified GitHub URL into /var/jenkins_home/workspace thereby creating the workspace inside our angular-flask directory.

 Under Build tab, click on Add build step->Execute shell and copy the following: